Amin-Golzari-Oskouei/CGFFCM/README.md

 # CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation

-The Source_Code file includes the MATLAB implementation of the CGFFCM algorithm as described in:
+The source code files include the MATLAB implementation of the CGFFCM algorithm presented in:

-A.Golzari oskouei, M.Hashemzadeh, B.Asheghi, and M.Balafar, "CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation", Applied Soft Computing, 2021 (submitted).
+A. Golzari Oskouei, M. Hashemzadeh, B. Asheghi, and M.-A. Balafar, "CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation," Applied Soft Computing, 2021, (Accepted for publication).

-Comments are written for all steps of the algorithm to better understand the code.
-Also, a demo is implemented for ease of running, which is running by importing data and other necessary algorithm parameters.
+Comments are written for all steps of the algorithm to better understanding the code.
+Also, a demo is implemented for ease of running, which runs by importing the data and other necessary algorithm parameters.

-To evaluate the proposed algorithm’s performance, we use the benchmark Berkeley dataset.
+To evaluate the proposed method, the benchmark Berkeley dataset has been used.
 There are some images of this dataset in the uploaded file (Test_Dataset.rar).
 Whole dataset is available on: https://github.com/BIDS/BSDS500.git.

 ## Condition and terms to use any sources of this project (Codes, Datasets, etc.):